prometheus/compliance/alert_generator/specification.md

 This implies that the `firing` alert MUST be sent continuously with a fixed interval until it becomes inactive.

-`ResendDelay` acts as a minimum delay while the actual delay MUST be the first multiple of the group interval that is more than or equal to `ResendDelay`.
-This is the same for an `inactive` alert.
+`ResendDelay` acts as a minimum interval while the actual interval MUST be the first >0 multiple of the group interval that is more than or equal to `ResendDelay`.

 ### Conditions for Sending `inactive` Alerts